In Loving Memory of BJ Correll

 severe, but said he thought he could help.

-Ultimately, BJ developed an infection and
+Ultimately, BJ developed a severe systemic infection and

-died within the week, just 15 days after being
+passed away a few days later, just 15 days after being

 discharged from the hospital.

-Carly, felt there was purpose behind being
+Carly felt there was purpose behind being

 directed toward an integrative medicine path.